idrok/learngit/readme.txt

 this is a new branch developer!!!!!feature1 - master add feature2 advance branch

-new gay modify cool code
+new gay modify cool code!!!